sleuth-io/sleuth-backend-interview-task/README.md

 - all the routes are defined in `api/app.py`, there you will find a couple demo endpoints and the one we expect you to implement
 - we have provided a simple `GithubREST` client in `api/github.py` that provides a `get` method.
-- `query_params.py` includes a very simple parsing of request query parameters, that your API implementation needs to respect